clicky/go-icpz/README.md

 For the first Use-Case it is recommended that you build everything statically.
 The packaging code will produce an SDK to link against, so other people can be responsible for integrating your new algorithm into their app.
-You can use non-GUI Qt, by turning on the flag MYPROJECT_USE_QT, but you should still use a version of Qt that has been compiled statically.
+You can use non-GUI Qt, by turning on the flag GOICPZ_USE_QT, but you should still use a version of Qt that has been compiled statically.
 Be aware that CMake will search around your system for various Qt libraries.
 If your statically compiled version of Qt has missing libraries, as you only compiled a subset of them, then CMake may well find other Qt libraries, possibly with dynamic linkage, from somewhere unexpected on your system.
 This will cause a problem when running CPack.